fmalina/revisions-blocl/activism/themoneymafia.md

 more austerity and slower economic growth.

-Sovereign countries (outside the Eurozone) can print their own money which doesn’t have to be paid back.
+Sovereign countries (outside the Eurozone) can print their own money which doesn't have to be paid back.
 That is a better solution than letting private banks print (computer entry) each country’s annual shortfall putting citizens in the hopeless situation of spending the rest of their lives trying to pay it off, with interest.